andrea-trenti/andrea-trenti/README.md

 ### 🚀 Interests

-- **Startups & venture capital** – especially product-driven companies where
+- **Startups & Private Equity** – especially product-driven companies where
   business model and unit economics are as important as the technology.
 - **Analytics & decision support** – turning raw data into **simple, robust structures**
   founders can use week after week.